x Challenges and Discrimination

 Consolidation

-The following activity interactive explores what you have learned about the treatment of Black and Indigenous communities.
+The following activity explores what you have learned about the treatment of Black and Indigenous communities.

 Test Your Skills!